steveloughran/kerberos_and_hadoop/sections/web_and_rest.md

 The final point is key: it can be used programmatically in Java, so used by REST client applications to authenticate with a remote Web Service.

-### CAUTION

-Apache Http Components do not support SPNEGO.
-As the documentation says "try it and see" {cite}.
 Exactly how the Java runtime implements its SPNEGO authentication is a mystery to all.
 Unlike, say Hadoop IPC, where the entire authentication code has been implemented by people whose email addresses you can identify from the change log and so ask hard questions, what the JDK does is a black hole.

+The sole source of information is the JDK source, and anything which IDE decompilers can add if you end up stepping in to vendor-specific classes.

 ## Configuring Firefox to use SPNEGO